civol/HDLRuby/README.md

 ---

-The code describing a `dff` given above is not much different from its equivalent in other HDL.
+The code describing a `dff` given above is not much different from its equivalent in any other HDL.
 However, HDLRuby provides several features for achieving a higher productivity when describing hardware.
 We will now describe a few of them.

 First, several syntactic sugars exist that allow shorter code, for instance the following code is strictly equivalent to the previous description of `dff`: